 Barbara has been playing the piano since she was six years old.
 She studied piano at the Institute of Music in St. Louis, MO.
 In middle school and high school, she was the accompanist for all the choirs at her schools.
 She received her degree from Concordia Teachers College in River Forest, IL where she majored in Music Education.

 Barbara has taught piano lessons for over twenty years.
 During that time, she was also the Assistant Director of Music (six years) and Director of Music (two years) at Bethlehem Lutheran Church in West Dundee, IL, Holy Cross Lutheran Church in Dallas, TX, (five years) and Crown of Life Lutheran Church in Colleyville, TX (fifteen years).
 She has worked with children, teenagers, and adults in choirs, praise teams, solo and instrumental ensembles, and musicals.

 Barbara enjoys spending time with her husband, three children and their spouses, and her four grandsons.

 Joel Dittmer is the beginning guitar teacher at the Arts School.
-He has played the guitar since high school and has taught guitar lessons to students of all ages for over fifteen years.
+He has played the guitar since high school and has taught guitar lessons to students of all ages for over twenty years.
 Joel has an elementary education degree and a master’s degree in educational administration.
 He taught at Prince of Peace Christian School for twelve years and led the student ministry before moving to the Information Technology field.
 He currently serves as IT Director for Prince of Peace.

 One of Joel’s desires for beginning guitar students is to create an encouraging environment that fosters a love for music and correct basic skills.
 He has the patience to work with the most basic students, and he always incorporates proper technique and beginning music theory.
 He integrates a variety of music styles and encourages students to recommend music that they enjoy so that it can be included in the program.